-Where to look: Examine the table of contents and/or prefatory materials to determine if these are included.
-Investigate several (3-4) of the pages where usage and conventions are addressed to evaluate whether they demand student self-correction in ways aligned to that grade level's standards.
+Where to look: Examine the table of contents and/or prefatory materials to determine if lessons are included.
+Investigate several (3-4) of the pages where usage and convention are addressed to evaluate whether they demand student self-correction in ways aligned to that grade level's standards.

-Ra - ating
+Ra Rating

 Meets (2)

 Partially Meets (1)

 Does Not Meet (0)